drand/drand/README.md

 [![Build Status](https://travis-ci.org/dedis/drand.svg?branch=master)](https://travis-ci.org/dedis/drand)

 # Drand

 Drand is a distributed randomness beacon written in Go.
-Drand emits a publicly verifiable unbiasable and unpredictable random value at a fixed interval.
+Drand emits a publicly verifiable, unbiasable and unpredictable random value at a fixed interval.
 Having a good random source is important in many protocols such as lottery, generating random keys (SAY MORE).